llandsmeer/unix_ai_utils/README.md

 **prompt**: ask questions

 ```
-$ prompt what are the downsides of ai as a coding tool
+$ prompt what are the downsides of ai as a coding tool, short text | fmt
-The downsides of using AI as a coding tool include reliability issues, as the generated code may have errors or not fully understand the project's context.
-It can create a learning curve, making developers reliant on AI and potentially hindering their ability to troubleshoot independently.
-Security risks arise as AI-generated code might introduce vulnerabilities.
-Intellectual property concerns emerge regarding ownership of AI-produced code.
-Maintainability issues occur if the code is non-standard or hard to understand.
-Bias in AI training data can lead to discriminatory outcomes.
-Lastly, over-reliance on AI might cause job displacement, particularly affecting entry-level developers.
+The downsides of AI as a coding tool include potential errors, lack of
+context understanding, generating unmaintainable code, over-reliance
+reducing problem-solving skills, debugging difficulties, learning
+curve, transparency issues, legal concerns, and limitations in handling
+specialized tasks.
 ```

 Some more **tool** examples: